Updated: Jul 20

 But of equal importance is the understanding that the Church is called to her Jerusalem, Judea, Samaria, and the ends of the earth simultaneously.
 As a missions mentality is cultivated, individuals begin to serve wherever they are.
 When we stop thinking in terms of career and start thinking in terms of calling, every aspect of life in every sphere of society becomes a mission field.
-Some missionaries serve primarily in their home country, seeking to save, redeem and teach the people in their sphere and culture.
-These jobs usually pay directly, so the home missionary’s financial structure looks very familiar and normal.
-But like the Levites in Old Testament Israel, God calls some to a slightly different financial structure as the mission field they are called to does not pay directly.
+Most missionaries serve primarily in their home country, seeking to save, redeem and teach the people in their sphere and culture.
+These roles usually pay directly, so the home missionary’s financial structure looks very familiar and normal.
+But like the Levites in Old Testament Israel as well as Jesus, the apostles, and many others in the New Testament, God calls some to a slightly different financial structure as the mission field they are called to does not pay directly.
 In these cases the people of God are instructed to give and support them and the work through different tithes and offerings.
-It is important to understand that this is not charity—it is indirect payment for services rendered, as scripture states that the worker is worthy of his wages (1 Tim 5:18).
+It is important to understand that this is not charity—it is indirect payment for services rendered, as scripture states that the worker is worthy of his wages (1 Tim 5:18) and honor.
 This financial structure is what enables individuals to invest in multiple mission fields simultaneously, at home and abroad.

 So who is called to the fields which require tithe and offering financial structures?
 Who is called primarily to their Jerusalem and who is called primarily to the ends of the Earth?
 It is important to consider these questions, but often they lead to either feelings of guilt or fear.
-The perceived safety and security of the standard paycheck and career can prevent people from even considering the alternative, but it is certainly true that God is not calling every believer to a field which requires it.
+The perceived safety and security of the standard paycheck and career can prevent people from even considering the alternative, but it is also true that God is not calling every believer to a field which requires a Levitical model.
 Even in ancient Israel, the Levites were a small minority—roughly 3% of the population according to the census in Numbers chapters 1 and 3.
-So while the majority are probably not called to serve primarily in foreign mission fields, the reality is that there is great need and few who are answering that call.
-The American church needs to send at least 200,000 new missionaries to unreached people groups—a number which sounds large until you realize there are over 200 million Christians (about 1/3rd of which are weekly church goers) in America.
-That equates to just an additional 0.1% sent, which would still put our total at less than 0.3% of the American church serving in the most spiritually needy fields of the world.
+But while the majority are not called to serve primarily in foreign mission fields, the reality is that there is great need and few who are answering that call.
+Currently sending around 130,000 missionaries, the American church needs to send at least an additional 200,000 new workers to unreached people groups to meet the need.
+This is a number which sounds large until you realize there are over 200 million Christians—about 1/3rd of which are weekly church goers—in America.
+That equates to just an additional 0.3% of regular church goers sent, which would still put our total at less than 0.5% of the American church serving in the most spiritually needy fields of the world.

 Are you called?
 Yes.
-The question is in what capacity.
+The question is, in what capacity?
 You can send through prayer, financial, and pastoral support as well as through mobilization and training.
 You can go short-term and long-term through many missions organizations and groups.
-What you cannot do is ignore the dire spiritual realities of people who God loves and died for around the world.
+What you cannot do is turn a blind eye to the dire spiritual realities of people who God loves and died for around the world.
 We can reach them all in this generation if we would so choose.
 The world is waiting.
 God is waiting.
 The Church must respond, and it begins with you.

 "I have but one passion—it is He, it is He alone.
 The world is the field and the field is the world; and henceforth that country shall be my home where I can be most used in winning souls for Christ." -Count Nicolaus Zinzendorf